atharva030/slidelyAI-Backend/README.md

 # MERN Backend with TypeScript

-This repository contains the backend code for a MERN stack application using TypeScript.
+THIS IS THE BACKEND REPOSITORY OF SLIDELY AI FOR EVALUATION This repository contains the backend code for a MERN stack application using TypeScript.

 ## Table of Contents